Mohammad-Faisal/Mohammad-Faisal/README.md

+### Hi there.
-### Hello.
-I am faisal, A fullstack software engineer from bangladesh 👋
+I am a fullstack software engineer from bangladesh 👋

 - 🔭 Currently working on multiple frontend and backend project using react and nodejs
 - 🌱 Currently learning design patterns in depth